Trump admitted to Woodward he downplayed coronavirus threat in early days of outbreak

 "I'm sure if he said it — you know, I'm sure he said it.
 Nice guy," Mr. Trump told Woodward in a May 6 interview.

-In his final interview with Woodward in July, the president washed his hands of any responsibility for the spread of the virus in the U.S., which has now killed more than 190,000 Americans.
+In his final interview with Woodward in July, the president washed his hands of any responsibility for the spread of the virus in the U.S., which has now killed nearly 190,000 Americans.

 "The virus has nothing to do with me," Mr. Trump told Woodward.
 "It's not my fault.
 It's — China let the damn virus out."